uhnomoli/PHP-Twig.tmbundle/README.md

 1. Open Sublime Text and in the _Preferences_ menu click _Browse Packages_.
 2. In the directory that was just opened, create a new directory `PHP-Twig/`.
-3. Extract the contents of the `Syntaxes/` directory into the directory you just created.
+3. Move the contents of the `Syntaxes/` directory of this repo into the directory you just created.
 4. Restart Sublime Text.

 #### TextMate